 -a users Displays the audit record generation policy of the specified user. users is the comma-separated list of the valid user names. -c classes Displays the audit record generation policy of the specified audit class. classes is a comma-separated list of audit classes.
-Classes car be specified with a number or name.
+Classes can be specified with a number or name.
 The prefix of ACS can be omitted.
 For example, the classes of audit-related events can be expressed as ACS_AUDIT, AUDIT or 2.
-The valid classes are below. all All classes ACS_SYSTEM(1) System-related event ACS_WRITE(2) Command that can change the status ACS_READ(4) Command to display the current status ACS_LOGIN(8) Login-related event ACS_AUDIT(16) Audit-related event ACS_PPAR(32) Physical partition (PPAR) administration-related event ACS_USER(64) User administration-related event ACS_PLATFORM(128) Platform administration-related event ACS_MODES(256) Mode-related event -e events vents Displays the audit record generation policy of the specified audit events. events is a comma-separated list of audit events.
-Events car be specified with a number or name.
+The valid classes are below. all All classes ACS_SYSTEM(1) System-related event ACS_WRITE(2) Command that can change the status ACS_READ(4) Command to display the current status ACS_LOGIN(8) Login-related event ACS_AUDIT(16) Audit-related event ACS_PPAR(32) Physical partition (PPAR) administration-related event ACS_USER(64) User administration-related event ACS_PLATFORM(128) Platform administration-related event ACS_MODES(256) Mode-related event -e events events. events is a comma-sep be specified with a number of omitted.
+For example, the ev Displays the audit record generation policy of the specified audit events. events is a comma-separated list of audit events.
+Events can be specified with a number or name.
 The prefix of AEV can be omitted.
-For example, the event of SSH login can be expressed as AEV\LOGIN\SSH, LOGIN\SSH, or 4.
+For example, the event of SSH login can be expressed as AEV_LOGIN_SSH, LOGIN_SSH, or 4.